Suji-GitH/Monash-Activities/Unit-4/19-Stu_Event_Delegation/README.md

   4. When the `save` button is clicked, the description of the current person should be updated in the people array.

 * **Bonus**: Use event delegation to make the modal close if the user clicks away from the modal.

+Steps:
+when add button is clicked add people to array and list of elements